Bucks County assistance programs.

 Health care in Bucks County Pennsylvania

 Philadelphia Health Care Centers and Medical Clinics provide many health care services including pharmaceutical and dental provisions.
 Dial the Health District #1 at 215.685.6570 to find out about a health care clinic in your area.
-Find additional health care programs.
-Continue.
+Find additional medical care program for low income Bucks County families and others.
+More on free health care resources.

 CHIP Program - This program focuses on children, and it provides free health care, dental and mental health services for children, ages 0 to 19, who are not eligible for medical assistance.
 To apply for the free health care, contact: AETNA/US Healthcare: 1.800.822.2447 or Blue Cross/Blue Shield: 1.800.464.5437